vex-create/cookie-refresher/README.md

 💬 **Want to purchase a better tool? ex.
 RAT tools, crypto miner, captcha sovler etc.** DM me on Discord: `jud7`

 ---

-Want it even shorter or as a single paragraph?